Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/README.md

 ### Network Setup
 This project uses Zenoh (Middleware) for ROS2 discovery.

-### Docker Containers
+### Hardware
+The main hardware components of this project:
+- Freenove FNK0052 kit
-- docker
+- Raspberry Pi 5
+- Windows 11 laptop with WSL2
+- Intel Realsense Depth Sensor
-  - docker.pi
+- 4S ~14v Battery
-  - docker.wsl (windows)

-Easy build/run with docker-compose

 ### Contributing
 Contributions are welcome!
 If you have an idea, find a bug, or want to add a new feature, please open an issue or submit a pull request.